NarsilDev/digital-ocean-articles/kubernetes-security.md

     client-key-data: REDACTED
 ```

-From now on,  switching between contexts is as easy as running the command:
+From now on,  switching between contexts will be as easy as running the command:

 ```command
 [environment second]